You are most welcome to republish any information from the 'concerned Australians' website, but please include a link and acknowledge the source.

 |

-Senate Hearing at Maningrida 22 February 2012Watch this video on vimeo
+Senate Hearing at Maningrida 22 February 2012Watch this video on Vimeo

 The above video is a compilation from the hearing (13 min).